jonathanongzm/helicopter-parenting-study/codebook.md

 ## General Information
 - **Dataset Name**: hp_dataset_cleaned.csv
-- **Description**: This dataset contains responses from a survey on helicopter parenting, filial piety, social competence, and related variables.
+- **Description**: This dataset includes survey responses on helicopter parenting, filial piety, social competence, and various demographic and psychosocial variables from single Malaysian adults.
+This codebook provides detailed descriptions of each item in the dataset, the possible responses for each variable, and how composite variables were created for analysis.

 ## Variable Descriptions